lukeed/rollup-route-manifest/readme.md

 You are given the knowledge of exactly which files are _going to be requested_ for each route of your application.

-In turn, this means you can preemptively load _all_ the assets for `/blog` _before_ the client clicks – or begin prefetching _everything_ `/blog` needs immediately after the click – skipping the "oh yeah"-cascade and the wait time(s).
+In turn, this means you can preemptively load _all_ the assets for `/blog` _before_ the client clicks – or begin prefetching _everything_ `/blog` needs immediately after the click – skipping the "oh yeah"-cascade and decreasing wait time(s).

 ***Further Reading***